Did you know that an iPhone X’s WiFi capability is about 12 times greater than an iPhone 4S’s?

 You’ve probably noticed that the further you are from your router, the slower your WiFi speeds get.
 That’s because WiFi gets absorbed by walls and other objects in your house.
 However, not all consumer devices are created equally when it comes to WiFi.
 A fast device could mean the difference between watching your favorite show without issue, or buffering for what seems like forever (especially when you’re on the edge of your WiFi coverage area).

-Luckily, there’s a new feature on the Xfinity speed test site that allows you to look up the distinct WiFi capabilities of your personal devices.
+Luckily, there’s a new fearure on our internet speed test that allows you to look up the distinct WiFi capabilities of your personal devices.
 To look up your device’s capabilities, simply enter the make and model at speedtest.xfinity.com/devicespeed.
 You can also compare your device’s expected speed to those of similar devices and see how it stacks up.